constantinadrian/gm_v2_unit_test/README.md

         - When a login user fill the contact form for a query, each time the owner replies, the user to be able to see the replay in the profile query history for the specific query

-        - To add variants to each product so that the user can see in product detail page different colors for each product, the sizes that comes with each color and different prices if the prices vary for each color
+        - To add variants to each product so that the user can see on the product detail page different colors for each product, the sizes that come with each color, and different prices if the prices vary for each color

         - Add coupons for discount

-        - Create social media links for share the product from product detail page
+        - Create social media links to share the product from the product detail page

         - Register with social media account